 9.3.2 Examinations.
 Where examinations are required by statute, agencies may be responsible for preparing, administering, or evaluating those examinations.
 In many cases, the statutes governing an agency authorize the use of national uniform examinations.
-E.g., A.R.S. § 32-723(B) (uniform certified public accountant' examination).
+E.g., A.R.S. § 32-723(B) (uniform certified public accountants'

+examination).
 Other licensing schemes merely require that the applicant pass written, practical, or oral examinations conducted by the agency.
 Where the agency develops its own examinations, the agency should carefully ensure that the content and structure of each question, the method of evaluating the answers, and the area of knowledge examined fulfill the statutory purpose of the examination.

 To ensure the integrity of the examination process and to limit actions for administrative review, agencies should adopt written procedures for conducting and reviewing examinations and for resolving allegations that an examinee cheated.
 The procedures should be adopted in rules.
 See Agency Handbook Chapter 11.
-Also, the agency should institute uniform procedures for administering oral and practical examinations to ensure that an examiner's evaluation is based on objective criteria.